A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness

-Of course, it is worth noting that there are some theories of consciousness that are already focused on learning and plasticity \cite{cleeremans2011radical, o2025delay}.
-The results herein should make these prime candidates for exploration, adoption, and testing.
-It is a matter of future research to what degree these explicitly fit the requirements of continual lenient dependency, as some may be based only on past learning, rather than current learning.
-It is also worth noting in this context of continual learning that, intriguingly, the disproof does not rule out LLM consciousness during their training in the same way it does for the deployed ``dead'' artificial neural network; however, nor does it guarantee this in any way (i.e., training might not be similar to actual the kind of continual learning involved in consciousness), and so this remains an area reserved for future research.
+Of course, it is worth noting that there are some theories of consciousness that are already focused on learning and plasticity \cite{cleeremans2011radical, o2025delay}, including (depending on variant and interpretation) some popular theories based on minimizing prediction error and predictive processing that involve updating representations like world models \cite{friston2010free, seth2013interoceptive, clark2013whatever, safron2022integrated}.
+The results herein should make these prime candidates for exploration and testing.
+It is a matter of future research to what degree existing theories explicitly fit the requirements of continual lenient dependency, as some may be based only on past learning, rather than current learning.